-To be Australia's most sustainable region - vibrant, green, diverse.
+To be Australia's most sustainable region - vibrant, green, diverse

-Many people and organisations play a part in achieving this vision for the Sunshine Coast.
-Local residents, visitors, community organisations, business, industry and governments all make contributions in some way.
+Many people and organisations play a part in achieving this vision for the Sunshine Coast, from local residents, visitors and community organisations to business, industry and governments.

 The Corporate Plan 2014-2019 focuses on the contribution that Council will make over the next five years to realising this important vision for the Sunshine Coast community.